JLiang126/Custom-XGBoost-Pipeline/README.md

-# Charmed-XGBoost: High-Performance C++ MLOps on MicroK8s
+# Custom-XGBoost-Pipeline: High-Performance C++ MLOps on MicroK8s

-**Charmed-XGBoost** is a cloud-native MLOps pipeline designed to demonstrate the bridge between high-performance "bare-metal" engineering and modern Kubernetes orchestration.
+**Custom-XGBoost-Pipeline** is a cloud-native MLOps pipeline designed to demonstrate the bridge between high-performance "bare-metal" engineering and modern Kubernetes orchestration.
 This project takes a custom-built XGBoost engine (written in **C++** with **pybind11** wrappers) and deploys it as a scalable, tracked, and containerized workload on **Canonical MicroK8s**.

 ---